shauryapandit/tutor-api-gdg/README.md

 chatWithImage();
 ```

-This demonstrates how to interact with the FastAPI endpoints using authentication in a Next.js application.
+This demonstrates how to interact with the FastAPI endpoints using authentication in a Next.js application .